Bullying & Harassment: Is it an Acceptable WCB Stress?

 Creating a work environment that is inclusive, supportive and harassment-free is a proactive way to improve the safety culture of your workplace.

 If you have concerns about bullying and harassment in your organization, additional information can be found for employers and workers on the WCB Alberta website or at the Canadian Centre for Occupational Health and Safety.
-You can contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+You can contact us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.